-Subscribe to support Shira's work and read subscriber-only content.
+Subscribe to Shira to support their work and read subscriber-only content.

 Shira Lipkin has managed to convince Strange Horizons, Apex Magazine, Stone Telling, Clockwork Phoenix 4, and other otherwise-sensible magazines and anthologies to publish their work; two of their stories have been recognized as Million Writers Award Notable Stories, and they have won the Rhysling Award for best short poem.
 Their nonfiction has appeared at Salon.
 They credit luck, glitter eyeliner, and tenacity.
 They co-edit Liminality, a magazine of speculative poetry, with Mattie Joiner, and co-produce and co-host burlesque shows with Lucky Charming as Viscous & Tingle.
 They live in Boston.
 Their cats are bigger than their dog.